ramsaylanier/Ahoy/README.md

 ```

 To start a local server in production mode:

 ```bash
 npm run start:prod --config=localprod.json
 ```

 In the above example, this will look for a `localprod.json` config file in the `config` directory.
 You can create your own custom config as needed.

 If you want to see the webpack bundle analyzer render in a browser window:

 ```bash
 npm run start:stats
 ```

-## Production

-## Testing

 ## Linting